bismarkosei0810/bismarkosei0810/README.md

 ## 💡About Me
 🎓 MSc Computer Science (AI concentration)

-📊 Focused on Data Analytics and Business Intelligence
+📊 Focused on Data Analytics, Data Science and Business Intelligence

 📈 Passionate about turning raw data into clear insights and dashboards